-This was the first PVD job that Craig Erb from Hugh Munro construction was aware of in Manitoba.
+This was the first PVD job that our contact from Hugh Muncro Construciton was aware of in Manitoba.
 Compared to the sand column drains they installed last year on a similar job the PVD process was like “night and day.”
 Last year he had three drilling rigs drilling 450 mm holes 20 m deep at 3 m spacings to achieve the same type of drainage.
 The sand columns also needed a full time excavator for the tailings, a sand truck, and a water truck.
 The PVDs went much more quickly and are expected to provide similar drainage at a significantly lower price.

 Hugh Munro Construction is now completing the embankments over the PVD treated area.
 Bridge construction is planned to take place in the summer of 2008 and the rail alignment will be switched over in 2009.

 Layfield Environmental Systems Ltd is a full-service geosynthetics installation contractor specializing in geomembranes, floating covers, and soil reinforcement geosynthetics.
 Layfield operates across Canada, the Western US, and internationally providing 30 years of geosynthetic solutions.